Americas crude tankers gain on US exports

-The increase in Aframax demand to support the larger ships has contributed to a shortfall of Aframax tonnage availability in the Caribbean, helping push rates for US Gulf coast discharge up by nearly 25pc in the last week.
+The increase in Aframax demand to support the larger ships has contributed to a shortfall of Aframax tonnage availability in the Caribbean, helping push rates for US Gulf coast discharge up nearly 25pc in the last week.

 An important driver for the elevated export volumes is wider discounts for US crude among foreign buyers because of an abundance of US crude along the Gulf coast.